zyedidia/Literate/README.md

 # Literate

 Literate (lit for short) is a computer programming system to create literate programs.
-It works with any language, and can generate HTML pages as output, that can also be converted to pdfs using [wkhtmltopdf] (http://wkhtmltopdf.org/).
+It works with any programming language, generates HTML pages as output ([which can be converted to PDF](http://http://wkhtmltopdf.org/)), and generates readable code.
+The code that is generated is indented properly and is commented using the names of codeblocks that you choose.

 The goal of this project is to create a modern literate programming system which keeps most, if not all of the features of Knuth and Levy's CWEB system, but simplifies the system and adds even more features.

+Literate source code is readable whether you are looking at the `.lit` file, or the generated HTML.

-You can view the main website about Literate [here] (http://cs12students.dce.harvard.edu/~zyedidia/project) including complete [documentation] (http://cs12students.dce.harvard.edu/~zyedidia/project/manual.php).
+You can view the main website about Literate [here] (http://zbyedidia.webfactional.com/literate) including complete [documentation] (http://zbyedidia.webfactional.com/literate/manual.php).

 # Installation